Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Weighted inhomogeneous regularization

-We consider the average reconstruction since we cannot extract features directly from the indirect measurement.
-To separate edges and large-amplitude oscillations accurately, we smooth out the average reconstruction, $\bm{r}_{\bm{p}}$, by convolving it with a discretized compactly supported kernel, $\bm{k}$, as follows:
+We focus on the average reconstruction since direct feature extraction from the indirect measurement is not feasible.
+To accurately differentiate edges from large-amplitude oscillations, we smooth the average reconstruction, $\bm{r}_{\bm{p}}$, by convolving it with a discretized compactly supported kernel, $\bm{k}$, as follows:

-where $(\bm{r}_{\bm{p}} \ast \bm{k})_i$ is the $i$-th element of the convolution of $\bm{r}_{\bm{p}}$ and $\bm{k}$, ${r}_{{p},j}$ is the $j$-th element of $\bm{r}_{\bm{p}}$, and $k_{i-j+1}$ is the $(i-j+1)$-th element of a kernel $\bm{k}$.
-As the support size of $\bm{k}$ gets large, the oscillation variation cancels out more effectively, leading to a clearer separation of edges and oscillation.
-However, support sizes that are too large smooth out all features excessively.
-Instead, if the kernel support size is close to the oscillation's period, the oscillation can be effectively smoothened.
-In addition to the support size, the shape of a kernel can affect the result of convolution.
-Primary conditions for a kernel effectively averaging the variations are as follows: i) a kernel is compactly supported, ii) nonnegative-valued, iii) decaying radially, and iv) its gradients have opposite signs on one and the other side of the origin.
-We will further discuss the proposed exponent design's sensitivity to the choice of a kernel after introducing our method to identify the missed edges in the next paragraph.
+where $(\bm{r}_{\bm{p}} \ast \bm{k})_i$ denotes the $i$-th element of the convolution of $\bm{r}_{\bm{p}}$ and $\bm{k}$, ${r}_{{p},j}$ represents the $j$-th element of $\bm{r}_{\bm{p}}$, and $k_{i-j+1}$ is the $(i-j+1)$-th element of the kernel $\bm{k}$.
+As the support size of $\bm{k}$ increases, the variations in the oscillatory region are canceled out more effectively, resulting in a clearer distinction between edges and oscillations.
+However, excessively large support sizes could overly smooth out all features.
+If the kernel's support size aligns with the oscillation's period, the oscillation can be effectively smoothed.
+Additionally, the kernel's shape can also influence the outcome of the convolution.
+Key conditions for a kernel to effectively average variations include: i) it should be compactly supported, ii) be nonnegative, iii) decay radially, and iv) have gradients with opposite signs on either side of the origin.
+We will further explore the sensitivity of our proposed exponent design to the choice of kernel after introducing our method for identifying missed edges in the following paragraph.